miraheze/MirahezeMagic/README.md

 Collection of customized i18n messages for Miraheze.
-Traslations are welcome through translatewiki.net.
+Translations are welcome through translatewiki.net.

 Licensed under the GPLv3 (or later) LICENSE.